200 Billion cells.

 4. Crack the lid to equalize pressure.

-5. Gently peel off lid and pour 25% of slurry into wort.
+5. Gently peel off the lid and pour 25% of slurry into wort.

 6. Swirl and/or stir with a sanitized utensil to completely homogenize slurry.

-7. Pour remaining slurry into wort, taking care to get ALL the yeast our of the can.
+7. Pour remaining slurry into wort, taking care to get ALL of the yeast out of the can.